Cornerback24/Blender-NLA-Midi-Copier/README.md

   * If this option is selected, then the selected objects will be animated instead of the Object in the Object control.
 This option is only valid for Type Object.
 * Duplicate Object on Overlap:
   * If this option is selected, then overlapping action strips will be placed on new objects that are duplicates of the original object being animated.
 If this option is not selected, then overlapping action strips will be omitted.
 This option is only valid for Type Object.
-* Nla Track:
-  * The name of the NLA track to place action strips on.
-Action strips will be placed on a new track created with this name.
-A name wil be automatically generated if this field is blank.
-* First Frame:
-  * The frame that the midi file starts on.
-* Frame Offset:
-  * Offset in frames to use when generating action strips (can be negative).
-For example, if the frame offset is -5, then the generated action strips will be placed starting 5 frames before the instances of the selected note.
 * Action Length (Frames):
   * The length of the action.
-Used to determine if the action overlaps another generation action.
+Used to determine if the action overlaps another action when duplicating objects.
 Defaults to the true length of the action.
-As an example, if this is set to 50 frames, and two notes are only 30 frames apart, then the action for the second note will be considered to overlap the action for the first note.
-The second note's action will either be omitted or copied to a duplicate object, depending on whether Duplicate Object on Overlap is selected.
+As an example, if this is set to 50 frames, and two notes are only 30 frames apart, then the action for the second note will be considered to overlap the action.
+The second note's action will be copied to a duplicate object if Duplicate Object on Overlap is selected.
 If this value is set to less than the true length of the action, it will be replaced by the true length of the action.
 This control is not available if no action is selected.
 * Sync Length with Notes
   * If selected, the length of the copied action will be scaled to match the length of the note it is copied to multiplied by the scale factor.
 * Scale Factor
   * Affects the length of actions when "Sync Length with Notes" is selected.
 The copied action length will be equal to the length of the note multiplied by this scale factor.
 (Scale factor of 1 will match the note length exactly.)
-* Copy Action to Notes:
-  * Generates action scripts from the selected action that line up with all instances of the selected note.
 * Add filters.
   * Adds filters.
 If selected, any defined filters will be applied when copying actions.
 No filters will be applied if this option is not selected.
 See the Filters section for more information about filters.
+* Blending
+  * Sets blending type for action strips placed on additional nla tracks if the first nla track does not have room for the action.
+If this is set to None, actions will be skipped if there is no room on the first nla track.
+* Nla Track:
+  * The name of the NLA track to place action strips on.
+If a track with this name exists, actions will be placed on it, otherwise a new track with this name will be created.
+A name wil be automatically generated if this field is blank.
+* First Frame:
+  * The frame that the midi file starts on.
+* Frame Offset:
+  * Offset in frames to use when generating action strips (can be negative).
+For example, if the frame offset is -5, then the generated action strips will be placed starting 5 frames before the instances of the selected note.
+* Copy Action to Notes:
+  * Generates action scripts from the selected action that line up with all instances of the selected note.

 </details>